KenOp1337/Icey-Terms-Of-Service/README.md

 # Contact

 - [Support Server](https://discord.gg/QNfmMqWT5Y)
-- If above links doesn't work or channels are locked mail us, itzmeken_official@proton.me
+- If above link doesn't work mail us, itzmeken_official@proton.me

 **Thank you for using our service**